Loading...

 Portion Control

-Reduce the portion size of the palak paneer and jowar roti to help minimize glucose spikes.
-Eating smaller amounts can help in better managing blood sugar levels.
+Reduce the portion size of the palak paneer and jowar roti to help manage the spike in glucose levels.

-Add a source of lean protein to your meal, such as grilled chicken or tofu.
-Proteins can help stabilize blood sugar levels.
+Include a source of lean protein such as grilled chicken or tofu.
+Protein can help stabilize blood sugar levels.

 Stay Hydrated